ricochet-rs/.github/profile/README.md

 Want to support our mission?
 [Consider becoming a sponsor](https://www.patreon.com/flrsh_dev).

 Is there a course you want to see made?
 Want to sponsor its development?
-Email us at `flrshdev at gmail dot com`
+Email us at `flrshdev@gmail.com`

 ## Roadmap